open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 ![dummyresourceincouch](uploads/images/dummy-couch-resource.png)

-Next, go into the folder where your couchapp is located, go into the `.couchapprc` file, and change the value for `db` to ```"http://127.0.0.1:5985/resources"```.
+Next, go into the folder on your computer where your couchapp is located, go into the `.couchapprc` file, and change the value for `db` to ```"http://127.0.0.1:5985/resources"```.
 This changes the directory of the next `couchapp push` to the `resources` database.

 Now we need a random `_id` value for the new Library resource. ```curl -X GET http://127.0.0.1:5985/_uuids``` will generate a random UUID.
 Copy that value from your command prompt/terminal and replace the value in the `_id` file with the random UUID.